mvk/sshadder/README.rst

     sshadder

-Please refer to ``--help``, which shows default locations it's looking for the yaml files.
+Please refer to ``--help``, which shows default locations it's looking for the JSON files.

 Initialization: